 6. Never be intimidated

-Your children should never be intimidated by their senior students, fellow freshmen or even their lecturers and professors.
-They have to know that even the most learned professors in campus were once freshmen and should instead learn from them instead of being intimidated by their qualifications.
+Your children should never be intimidated by their senior students, fellow freshmen, or even their lecturers and professors.
+They have to know that even the most learned professors on campus were once freshmen and should instead learn from them instead of being intimidated by their qualifications.
 Senior students, on the other hand, have nothing special over them apart from joining the college before them and have no right to intimidate anyone.

 7. Have fun

 Being too serious with things while in college can actually affect your children’s physiological stability as well as their academic success.
-Your children must have fun while in college – they must create time to ‘release stress’, attend campus events and even go out once in a while.
-Let your children create some extra time to hung out with friends and at the same time laugh to freshen-up from the work load in class.
+Your children must have fun while in college – they must create time to ‘release stress’, attend campus events, and even go out once in a while.
+Let your children create some extra time to hung out with friends and at the same time laugh to freshen up from the workload in class.